 Utilizing Calypso, a GPS-like system originally developed for prostate cancer, the patient's position can be very precisely monitored while the radiation beam is on.
 Patients are asked to take a deep breath during radiation treatment which naturally moves the heart away from the breast and the radiation beam.
 The Calypso system allows real-time continuous tracking to ensure that exposure to the heart is minimized or virtually eliminated.

 Dr. Fang will be the principal investigator of the SCCA research study as well as a multi-institutional registry trial on this breath hold technique.
 She is also investigating aspects of the treatment process that affect the patient’s experience and quality of life.
 The predominant focus in cancer research has been advancements that lead to improving treatment efficacy.

 "Great strides have been made and there are continued efforts to push cure rates even higher," she says.
 "As cancer survivors are winning the fight against cancer, they are often left with lasting side effects from treatments as a badge of their survivorship.
 In addition to improving cure rates, I believe that understanding the factors that affect patients’ quality of life is equally important as we should not only strive to cure cancer, but to also minimize side effects and maintain the highest possible quality of life."

-Dr. Fang is also developing clinical trials that will utilize proton beam therapy for breast cancer in preparation for the opening of the SCCA Proton Center in March 2013.
+Dr. Fang is also developing clinical trials that will utilize proton beam therapy for breast cancer for the SCCA Proton Center.
 Having completed a proton therapy fellowship at MD Anderson Cancer Center, she is well-suited to investigate this modality for breast cancer.
 Proton therapy has unique properties that allow the radiation beam to precisely stop and thus has great potential to minimize the amount of radiation received by surrounding normal organs such as the heart, lung, and opposite breast.